Motiejus/tchannel-erlang/README.rst

 Given you went thus far, we lack:

-1. The API for creating a channel, listening for it, terminating it is strange and incomplete (with some caveats documented above).
+1. The API for creating a channel, listening for it, terminating it is strange and incomplete.
 It will very likely be changed in the future.
 2. Initial version will likely not implement >64K requests and responses.
 3. In Erlang, a TChannel instance maps 1:1 to the underlying TCP connection.
 It is not true in Go/Node APIs, but is not mandated by the protocol.
 We'll know